bodawei/dxLog/README.md

 dxLog is a nearly trivial logging system used by dxData.
 It has a couple advantages over directly writing to console.log:

 1. It provides a "level" value which can be used to limit which kinds of messages actually get written
-2. It allows richer behaviors (e.g. dxLog.fail() will both write to the console and throw an Error)
-3. It provides an easy place to add future richer behaviors in one place, rather than needing to modify all clients.
+2. It provides an easy place to add future richer behaviors in one place, rather than needing to modify all clients.

 ## Layout of the directory